bubustack/bobrapet/README.md

     cd bobrapet
     ```

-2.  **Run the controller:**
+2.  **Run the controller locally:**
-    This command will run the operator on your local machine, using your local `kubeconfig` to communicate with the cluster.
+    This command runs the operator on your machine, using your local `kubeconfig` to communicate with the cluster.
+This is great for rapid development and debugging.
     ```bash
     make run
     ```